juhuvn/vsob4/README.md

 # VSOB4: Bioinformatics Course: Metagenome Analysis in One Health Practice From 16S to Shotgun
 September 03rd-06th, 2025, ICISE, Gia Lai, Vietnam

+# General Information

-# Program of VSOB4
+- The official homepage of the VSOB4 [Link](https://icisequynhon.com/conferences/2025/VSOB-4/index.html)

-The program of the VSOB4 can be found here: [Program](./Day1/VSOB4-programme.pdf)
+- The program of the VSOB4 can be found here: [Program](./Day1/VSOB4-programme.pdf)

 # Day 1